FelixOnline/v2/content/articles/2016-3-4-the-elections-are-a-popularity-contest.md

 subtitle: >
   It’s the university equivalent of a beauty paegant
 date: "2016-03-04 11:32:06 +0000"

 # Attributes from Felix Online V1
 id: "6000"
 old_path: /comment/6000/the-elections-are-a-popularity-contest
 aliases:
  - /comment/6000/the-elections-are-a-popularity-contest
+imported: true
+comments:
+ - Student union politics are irrelevant so who cares Being a sabb is just a CVpadding method of wasting an entire year of your life doing something pointlessSo totally unlike future employment thenStudent politics CAN be a force for real political mobilization just not at a school like Imperial where everyone is apolitical and trained to be a good obedient worker for large corporations and banksDemocracy isnt a perfect system We all know this and in case we didnt know this the returning officer mentions it at the beginning of each election cycle Part of the reason Student Union elections are required by law is for students to learn how elections work in practice as opposed to how they work in a textbookOf course we cant expect every student to read every manifesto and learn the internal structure of the Union Thats where media comes in a few students can digest dozens of manifestos to a few salient points for comparison Its also important for those heavily involved in the Union the

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true